-Indoor air often has very low humidity levels, particularly in winter.
+Indoor air can be pretty finicky.
+Either it’s too humid or too dry, too cold or too hot.
+Particularly during the winter, people trying to keep warm at home often have to deal with very dry air caused by low humidity levels.
 This causes an array of problems, ranging from irritated sinuses to nosebleeds to cracked lips.
 Fortunately, a humidifier is an affordable solution to add moisture to any indoor environment.
 There are quite a few things to consider when picking out a humidifier, such as ease of cleanup (bacteria growth can be a problem for these devices), type (evaporative, ultrasonic, or warm-mist), and size.

 Some machines help individuals who need a desktop offering for the workplace, while others represent full-home solutions and come loaded with antimicrobial features designed to limit bacteria growth.
 Below are five of our favorite models.

 Best overall — Pure Ultrasonic Cool Mist Humidifier

 The Pure Ultrasonic is one of the most popular humidifiers, and for good reason.
 With a 1.5-liter tank, it’s perfect for bedrooms, offices, and medium-sized rooms.
 The top-mounted clear tank allows you to easily see its water levels, allowing you to keep track of your next refill time.
 However, considering Pure designed it to last 16 hours on a single tank, you shouldn’t need to replenish the humidifier very often.